CTSRD-CHERI/cheri-exercises/src/introduction/get.md

 compilers and emulators for both CHERI-RISC-V and Morello<!-- XXX as well as [pre-built exercise binaries](./run-release.md) that can be run out of the box without first needing to cross-compile-->.
-Follow the instructions in the [release notes](https://cheri-dist.cl.cam.ac.uk/) and make sure you unpack a release in your home directory.
-As a result, a `cheri/` directory should exist in your home directory.
-After that, proceed to
-[check out the exercises](./get-us.md) and then to [cross compilation](./cross-ccc-release.md).
+Follow the instructions in the [release notes](https://cheri-dist.cl.cam.ac.uk/).
+This book assumes that you have unpacked the release in your home directory, resulting in a `~/cheri` directory.
+(You are welcome to do otherwise, but you will need to occasionally adjust the examples throughout the book to match.)
+After that, proceed to [check out the exercises](./get-us.md) and then to [cross compilation](./cross-ccc-release.md).